Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Oracle Estimator

 and

-\end{lemma} The proof of Proposition \ref{oracle_estimator} consists in using the variational principle twice, one for the diagonal part and the other for the more delicate off-diagonal part. \begin{proof} \textbf{Diagonal Part}: We start by defining the parameter space of interest, let
+\end{lemma} The main idea behind the proof of Proposition \ref{oracle_estimator} consists in using the variational principle twice, one for the diagonal part and the other for the more delicate off-diagonal part. \begin{proof} \textbf{Diagonal Part}: We start by defining the parameter space of interest, namely